 The University is obligated as lessee under numerous operating leases to pay base rent through the lease expiration dates.
 Operating leases consist primarily of leases for the use of real property and have terms expiring through fiscal year 2031.
-Real estate lease expenses totaled \$23.2 million and \$15.9 million for the fiscal years ended August 31, 2020 and 2019, respectively.
-Sublease rental income totaled \$2.5 million and \$3 million for the fiscal years ended August 31, 2020 and 2019, respectively.
-The future minimum lease payments under noncancelable operating leases through August 31 of each period are shown at right.
+Real estate lease expenses totaled \$23.2 million and sublease rental income totaled \$2.5 million for the fiscal year ended August 31, 2020.